UN calls for calm as protests against galamsey intensify

 2 Min Read

-The United Nations in Ghana has called for calm and restraint as protests against illegal mining, popularly known as galamsey continue to sweep across the country.
+The United Nations in Ghana has called for calm and restraint as protests against illegal mining, popularly known as galamsey, continue in the nation’s capital.

 In a statement issued by Charles Abani, the UN Resident Coordinator for Ghana, the international body acknowledged the devastating economic, social, and environmental toll illegal mining is taking on communities across the country.